Norman Lear: Political and cultural activities

 Lear was an outspoken supporter of First Amendment and liberal causes.
 The only time that he did not support the Democratic candidate for president was in 1980 when he supported John Anderson over Jimmy Carter because he considered the Carter administration to be "a complete disaster".

 Lear was one of the wealthy Jewish Angelenos known as the Malibu Mafia.
 In the 1970s and 1980s, the group discussed progressive and liberal political issues, and worked together to fund them.
 They helped to fund the legal defense of Daniel Ellsberg who had released the Pentagon Papers, and they backed the struggling progressive magazine The Nation to keep it afloat.
 In 1975, they formed the Energy Action Committee to oppose Big Oil's powerful lobby in Washington.

+In 2004, Lear established Declare Yourself, which is a national nonpartisan, nonprofit campaign created to empower and encourage eligible 18- to 29-year-olds in America to register and vote.